yunruse/battery/README.md

 Also check out [`psutil`](https://github.com/giampaolo/psutil/)!

-As the whole package is **public domain**, please hack this code into whatever. (but tell me!
-I wanna see your cool stuff!)
+As the whole package is **public domain**, please hack this code into whatever purpose needed.

 Note that the Python is just a wrapper around the annotated `.toml` of commands that give standardised output.
 (For compatibility this is converted to `.json` for use.)